 Aurangabad is well connected to Pune by road, rail, and air.

-There are daily and weekly trains from Pune to Aurangabad.
+There are daily and weekly trains from Pune.
 The most popular train is Nanded Express which reaches Aurangabad station directly.

-There are no direct flights from Pune to Aurangabad.
+There are no direct flights from Pune.
 All flights between these two cities are connecting, with layovers of one to four hours.

 Hotels & Resorts in Aurangabad

-To make your vacation comfortable and memorable, here are some of the best places to stay in Aurangabad –
+To make your vacation comfortable and memorable, here are some of the best places to stay–

 - Lemon Tree Hotel